Cyberdillo

 Cyberdillo is a first-person shooter developed by Pixel Technologies and published by Panasonic in 1996.
 It was released for the 3DO and MS-DOS.
 The game received mixed reviews.

 Gameplay

 Cyberdillo is a first-person shooter in which the player takes the role of the Cyberdillo, an armadillo who was run over by a car and was made into a cyborg.
 Starting off with a plunger gun, Cyberdillo must collect items such as platform shoes or bellbottoms to progress to the next level.

 Enemies the player come across include hairspray and bipedal hotdogs.
-The player can also collect power-ups like the bone flute, which temporarily causes the screen to go black (a play on the myth about masturbation), and the laxative which will kill you if you're unable to find a toilet in time.
+The player can also collect power-ups like the skin flute, which temporarily causes the screen to go black (a play on the myth about masturbation), and the laxative which will kill you if you're unable to find a toilet in time.

 Development

 Cyberdillo was developed by Pixel Technologies and published by Panasonic in January 1996.